Best Family Games Apps for iPhone and Android: 2026 Picks

 Heads Up is the guessing game where you hold your phone on your forehead and the room shouts clues.
 It ships with more than 40 themed decks covering movies, animals, celebrities, and accents, plus free expansion packs if you link an account.

-When we tried it during a Thanksgiving dinner with nine people across three generations, the auto-recorded video replays turned out to be the funniest part of the evening — a grandmother’s attempt at miming “Macarena” made the highlight reel twice.
+The auto-recorded video replays are often the funniest part of the night, especially with a big multi-generation group.
 Each round lasts 60 seconds, so a group of eight rotates through in about 10 minutes.
 Heads Up costs $0.99 on iOS and is also on Android through Google Play.

 Best for: groups of 3 or more, ages 10+.